-What PPE Should Be Worn While Using Epoxy Resin?
+What PPE is Needed for Safe Application of Epoxy Coatings?
 Plus, Safety Tips for This Popular Industrial Material

-Epoxy resin coatings are widely used in various industries to protect water pipelines, floorings, concrete, and more.
-This versatile substance acts as surface protection and safeguards materials from corrosion.
-However, although it is widely used, it can cause serious health issues if not handled properly.
+Epoxy coating systems are widely used in various industries to protect water pipelines, floorings, concrete, and more.
+This versatile substance acts as surface protection and protects materials from corrosion.
+However, it can cause serious health issues if not handled properly.

-In this article, International Enviroguard discusses what epoxy is, what the main epoxy advantages and disadvantages are (including the possible health safety issues such as epoxy sensitization), and what type of personal protective equipment (PPE) is appropriate to wear while handling this material.
+This article discusses what epoxy is, the main epoxy advantages and disadvantages (including possible health issues such as epoxy sensitization), and what type of personal protective equipment (PPE) is appropriate to wear while handling this material.

 What is Epoxy?

-Epoxy is a versatile chemical compound that features a range of unique mechanical and resistance properties.
+Epoxy is a versatile chemical compound that features a range of adhesive and resistance properties (chemical-resistant, heat-resistant).
 Generally, three types or classes of epoxy exist: pure epoxy resin, polyester resins (e.g., powder coatings used on refrigerators), and epoxy acrylates.
-Each of these classes have slightly different properties (e.g., epoxy acrylates generally have a faster curing time than pure epoxy resins) and therefore might be preferred over the alternatives in specific situations.
+Each type has slightly different properties (e.g., epoxy acrylates generally have a faster curing time than pure epoxy resins) and therefore might be preferred over the alternatives in specific situations.

 Bisphenol A diglycidyl ether, typically abbreviated as BADGE or DGEBA, is a liquid epoxy resin and accounts for more than 75 percent of epoxy resins used industrially.
 Epoxy resins also contain a curing agent, typically from a class of compounds called amines (e.g., polyamide and cycloaliphatic amine).
 Other chemicals present in epoxy materials may include fillers, solvents, and pigments.